Acupuncture

 What can I expect at a treatment?

 The number of acupuncture treatments needed differs from person to person.
 For complex or long standing conditions, one or two treatments a week for several months may be recommended.
 For acute problems, usually more frequent visits are required.
 For health maintenance, one or two sessions per month is all that is necessary.
-Acupuncture fees are $95.00 for one hour session and packages of five sessions are $350.00.
+Acupuncture sessions can be purchased as a single visit appointment, or a discounted package option is avaliable.

 Acupuncture needles are very thin and solid and are made from stainless steel.
 The point is smooth (not hollow with cutting edges like a hypodermic needle) and insertion through the skin is not painful like injections.
 In addition, hypodermic needles are beveled and cut through tissue whereas acupuncture needles push tissue aside, which results in less trauma and therefore less pain.
 There are points that are inherently more painful, such as the tips of the fingers and toes, but most acupuncture points do not hurt.
 Most patients feel no pain at all.
 A few patients feel only minimal pain as the needles are inserted.
 Once the needles are in place, no pain is felt.
 The doctors at the Bio Energy Medical Center use disposable needles, so there is no risk of infection.